 - Collaborative environment

-Non-core sponsored activities are carried out typically for a specific sponsor outside of the core activities and the results are only shared with the sponsor.
-We see non-core activities as being also important in that they help with the bigger role we can play in terms of technical assistance provided to corporations, economic development and job creation… We have instituted a program dealing with such activities some time ago that help translate science into reality and are designed to move technology towards market using a decision making process based on sound stage-gate processes.
+Non-core sponsored activities fall in the TRL3-7 category and are carried out typically for a specific sponsor outside of the core activities and the results are only shared with the sponsor.
+We see non-core activities as an important component of our mission in that they help with the bigger role we can play in terms of technical assistance provided to corporations that results in economic development, wealth creation and more importantly, job creation… We have instituted a program dealing with such activities some time ago that help translate science into reality and are designed to move technology towards market using a decision making process based on sound stage-gate processes.

 Our guiding principals are that such programs must be transformative in that the new product or activity: